john-ml/stitch/doc/stitch.md

 ..l
 ```

-Since the label will always be in tail position,
+Since the label must be in tail position,
-it's safe to perform the deferred action `e1`
-before invoking the label.
+the deferred action `e1` has to happen before invoking the label.

 For example,